poweredbypie/textureldr/README.md

 open source, integrated texture pack management system for geometry dash

 # note
-**auto inject does not work with mega hack v6 as of now. absolute has said that there should be a bugfix out in a future update.** i'm pretty sure this is relatively stable, but i can't make any guarantees. if you want 0% chance of anything breaking, please do not use this mod, and if you don't trust me, please back up your savefiles (%localappdata%/GeometryDash/ + CCGameManager.dat / + CCLocalLevels.dat).
+**auto inject does not work with mega hack v6 as of now. i will work on catching and displaying errors at some point in the future.** i'm pretty sure this is relatively stable, but i can't make any guarantees. if you want 0% chance of anything breaking, please do not use this mod, and if you don't trust me, please back up your savefiles (%localappdata%/GeometryDash/ + CCGameManager.dat / + CCLocalLevels.dat).

 # known issues